What is a container airbag/dunnage bag?

 Yes.
-X-Pak works with many clients in Australia with specialised dunnage bags.
+X-PAK works with many clients in Australia with specialised dunnage bags.
 As the generic range of dunnage bags in Australia is small, we’d always prefer to ensure your cargo is safe by providing the correct bag size and weight for the job.
-In the past, many dunnage bag suppliers will simply provide you with a stock bag in hope that it will work.

 What temperature can a dunnage bag withstand?

-Our common range of bags will withstand up to minus 30 degrees celcius.
-Any colder than that, the bag outer becomes brittle after a few hours and loses pressure.
-Container shipments often experience a fluctuation in temperature so its important to ensure we run the numbers through our calculators to reduce any loss in pressure.
+Our common range of bags will withstand up to minus 30 degrees Celsius.
+Any colder than that, the outer bag becomes brittle after a few hours and loses pressure.
+Container shipments often experience a fluctuation in temperature, so it is important to ensure we calculate the correct PSI to reduce any loss in pressure during transit.